EYFS

 Characteristics of Effective Learning

-Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking which takes place both indoors and outside.
+Children in the EYFS learn by playing and exploring, being active, and through creative and critical thinking, which takes place both indoors and outdoors.

 2+ Centre

-We are excited that we have a fabulous 2 year old centre.
-Demand for 2 year old places is high and we are delighted to be in a position to support families in the local community.
-Through the centre we aim to support improved educational outcomes for children and provide improved continuity of care for families.
+We have a fabulous 2-year-old centre.
+Demand for 2-year-old places is high and we are delighted to be in a position to support families in the local community.
+Through the centre, we aim to support improved educational outcomes for children and provide improved continuity of care for families.